MIDS-scaling-up/v2/week01/lab/Readme.md

 ```
 docker ps -a
 ```
-There should be a container with "arm64/hello-world" listed under the "IMAGE" column, based off the hello-world image we just saw.
+There should be a container with "hello-world" listed under the "IMAGE" column, based off the hello-world image we just saw.
 Containers also have IDs as well as names (different from an image's tag) that are randomly generated if not specified.

 ### Creating a Docker Image with a Dockerfile
 This Dockerfile downloads yolo as well as tiny-yolo, which is a condensed version of Yolo that runs faster but is less accurate. cd into the directory with this Dockerfile, download the Makefile on Github in the week1/lab directory, and place it in here.
 Build the image: